hyhy987/tp/docs/DeveloperGuide.md

 ![ParserClass.png](images/ParserClass.png)

 How the parsing works:
-* When called upon to parse a user command, the `FoodBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddClientCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddClientCommand`) which the `FoodBookParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `FoodBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g. `AddClientCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g. `AddClientCommand`) which the `FoodBookParser` returns back as a `Command` object.
-* All `XYZCommandParser` classes (e.g., `AddClientCommandParser`, `DeleteDeliveryCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g. `AddClientCommandParser`, `DeleteDeliveryCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component
 The **API** of this component is specified in [`Model.java`](https://github.com/AY2526S1-CS2103T-F14a-1/tp/blob/master/src/main/java/seedu/foodbook/model/Model.java)